 '''

 RZ(pi/2) 0

 RX(pi/2) 0

 RZ(-pi/2) 1

 RX(pi/2) 1

 CZ 1 0

 RX(-pi/2) 1

 RZ(-pi/2) 2

 RX(pi/2) 2

 CZ 2 1

 RZ(-pi/2) 0

 RZ(-pi/2) 1

+RZ(-pi/2) 0

 RZ(-pi/2) 1

 RX(-pi/2) 2

 RZ(pi/2) 2

-RZ(pi/2) 2

 '''

 The compiler connection is also available directly via the property qc.compiler.
-The precise class of this object changes based on context (e.g., QPUCompiler, QVMCompiler), but it always conforms to the interface laid out by pyquil.api.\qac:
+The precise class of this object changes based on context (e.g., QPUCompiler, QVMCompiler), but it always conforms to the interface laid out by pyquil.api.qac:

-- compiler.quil\to\native\quil (program): This method converts a Quil program into native Quil, according to the ISA that the compiler is initialized with.
-The input parameter is specified as a Program object, and the output is given as a new Program object, equipped with a .metadata property that gives extraneous information about the compilation output (e.g., gate depth, as well as many others).
-This call blocks until Quil compilation finishes. - compiler.native\quil\to\executable (nq\program): This method converts a native Quil program, which is promised to consist only of native gates for a given ISA, into an executable suitable for submission to one of a QVM or a QPU.
+- compiler.quil_to_native_quil (program, protoquil): This method converts a Quil program into native Quil, according to the ISA that the compiler is initialized with.
+The input parameter is specified as a Program object.
+The optional protoquil keyword argument instructs the compiler to restrict both its input and output to protoquil (Quil code that can be executed on a QPU).
+If the server is started with the -P option, or you specify protoquil=True the returned Program object will be equipped with a .metadata property that gives extraneous information about the compilation output (e.g., gate depth, as well as many others).
+This call blocks until Quil compilation finishes. - compiler.native_quil_to_executable (nq_program): This method converts a native Quil program, which is promised to consist only of native gates for a given ISA, into an executable suitable for submission to one of a QVM or a QPU.
 This call blocks until the executable is generated.